 Sierra Leone has a population of 6 million people, with approximately 42% under the age of 15 years.
 It is one of the poorest countries in the world.
 Despite being naturally wealthy in diamonds, titanium and gold, poverty remains widespread throughout the country at approximately 70% of the population.
 One of the reasons for this high poverty level is the Sierra Leone Civil War which lasted for over a decade (1991-2002).
 During the war many atrocities were committed by the rebels, whose trademark was to cut off the hands or feet of their victims.
 The war destroyed infrastructure, left more than 50,000 people dead and displaced over two million people into neighbouring countries.

 In the aftermath of the civil war, poverty has become intensified with the most disadvantaged people being refugees or those who had been internally displaced.
 Many are young people - especially former combatants, sexually abused young women and single mothers.

-The US Department of State's 2012 Human Rights Report indicates that "major human rights problems included prolonged detention and imprisonment under harsh and life-threatening conditions in prisons and jails; widespread official corruption in all branches of government; and trafficking in persons, including for child labor".
-Other human rights violations were abusive treatment by police and discrimination and violence against women and girls.
+The U.S. Department of State's 2016 Human Rights Practices reported the most significant human rights problems included unlawful killing and abusive treatment by police, prolonged detention and imprisonment under harsh and life-threatening conditions, and widespread official corruption in all branches of government.

 Sierra Leone is currently making progress towards economic stability, reconstruction and stabilization, although it is still considered a fragile state and there are huge issues of poverty and corruption yet to be tackled.